micos20/ENRON_fraud-detection/README.md

 ![](./images/precision_vs_recall_on_train_set.png)

 For the SGD model we can observe an improvement for the tuned model (green vs yellow).
 For the SVM classifier (red vs blue) the improvement is tremendously, leading to a ROC AUC (Area Under Curve) score of 99.6%.
+The model seems to over-fit the training data (what can be seen later during validation).

-I manually decreased the C parameter to C=10.0 and the gamma parameter I slightly increased to gamma = 0.055.
+I tried two approaches to overcome the over-fitting issue.
+First I manually decreased the C parameter to C=10.0 and the gamma parameter I slightly increased to gamma = 0.055.
 The resulting precision vs recall curve is given in the image above (orange curve).
+The ROC AUC is still 98.7% and I think the model is still over-fitting.
+Second I increased the minimum number of features to be selected by the RFECV algorithm to 14 features.
+The algorithm selects the following features: 'salary', 'bonus', 'deferred_income', 'other', 'expenses', 'total_payments', 'restricted_stock_deferred', 'from_this_person_to_poi', 'from_poi_to_this_person', 'shared_receipt_with_poi', 'long_term_incentive_total_payments_rate', 'bonus_total_payments_rate', 'toPOI_rate' and 'fromPOI_rate'.
+The initial  SVC model uses only 10 features.
+The tuned precision vs recall curve (black) for the SVC with 14 features can be seen in the image above.
+Although the tuned model with 14 features performs worse than the blue one (untuned SVC with 10 features) it looks much more natural to me.

-The ROC AUC is still 98.7%.
-Overall, the SVC classifier seems to work slightly better on the training set as the tuned SGD model.
+Overall, the tuned SVC classifier seems to work slightly better on the training set than the tuned SGD model.
 In the next section, we'll see how the models perform on the test set.

 ## 4. Validate and evaluate

-In this chapter we will validate our classifier against the test set, address the precision vs recall trade-off and perform a validation using the *tester.py* script.
+In this chapter we will validate our classifiers against the test set, address the precision vs recall trade-off and perform a validation using the *tester.py* script.

 Validation of a model means evaluating the performance of the model on instances the model hasn't seen yet.
 In other words, these new instances weren't part of the training set.
 By evaluating the model on the test set we can estimate how our model will perform in real life.
-This process will also reveal if our algorithm generalizes well (makes good predictions on the test set) or if it's over-fitting the training data.
+This process will also reveal if our algorithm generalizes well (makes good predictions on unknown instances) or if it's over-fitting the training data.
 In case of over-fitting the model performs extremely well on the training data but is much worse on the test data.
 We've already seen a case of over-fitting on the training set in the image above, where the tuned SVM classifier performs extremely well on training set resulting in a ROC AUC of more than 99%.
-The validation of this model I don't show but it's much worse than the one I manually adopted.

 To compare the performance between the SVC and SGD model I evaluate the decision function results of each model and create precision vs recall curves.
 These curves illustrate very well how our algorithm performs.
 The more the curves are located in the top and right of the diagram the better the performance.
 Precision is the ratio between all True Positive (TP) predictions divided by the sum of True Positives and False Positives (FP).
 $$